 The Yamato Baggage Delivery counter at the South Wing of Narita Airport Terminal 1. | Photo by Gregory Lane

 What if all the spaces are booked up or you just have too much luggage for one person to handle?
 Luckily, there are alternatives to loading everything onto a Shinkansen.
-One, you could send your luggage separately with a delivery service — we have a comprehensive guide on shipping baggage.
+One, you could send your luggage separately with a delivery service — we have a comprehensive guide to baggage forwarding services.
 Two, there’s also the option of leaving it behind in a safe spot.
 For that, read our article on luggage storage in Tokyo.

 The shinkansen bullet train passing Mt Fuji